-If you need any help with any type of Structural timber repair, timber splits, shakes or cracks Property Repair Systems staff will be pleased to give you completely free, no obligation advice on 01626 336180.
+If you need any help with repairing structural timbers of any type of Structural timber repair, timber splits, shakes or cracks Property Repair Systems staff will be pleased to give you completely free, no obligation advice on 01626 336180.
 The information you need may be in the project below.
 If not, call them for expert, impartial advice.

 Repair of structural timbers has always been an expensive and time consuming operation.
 From a timber lintel in a Georgian terrace, to a huge tie beam in a barn conversion, if a new piece could not be spliced, or bolted on, the lot had to come out.
-Very often, even if it were possible to bolt a new section of timber on, the overlap for the bolts was so long it was almost like replacing the entire timber anyway.
+Very often, even if it were possible to bolt a new section of timber on, the overlap for the bolts in most cases were so long it was almost like replacing the entire timber anyway.

-We are very pleased to introduce the wonderful new technology, the Timber-Resin Splice System.
+We are very pleased to introduce a wonderful new technology known as the Timber Resin Splice System.

 Removing complete timbers or carrying out traditional splices in joists, rafters and other structural timbers requires considerable opening up of ceilings, floors and roofs, and most people would rather not take their houses apart.
 In most cases complete replacement of a timber will be impossible by traditional means without scaffolding or roof removal, but a TRS will allow the Low Disturbance (and therefore cheaper) repair of beams, roof purlins, tie beams, lintels, joists and rafters.
 This method can even be used for repairing flag poles!